mletzk/mletzk/README.md

 ## Hi there 👋
+## I'm your average nerd sitting away coding random stuff.
+## I create mods for games such as Persona and Stardew Valley as well as my own personal programs.
+## I'm always open to help from others on my work in these!
+Feel free to contribute.
 <!--
 **mletzk/mletzk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.